giorgiolongo/SpaghettiQueue/README.md

 ```

 ### Contributing
-Please feel free to contribute to the development of the project by improving the existing code or creating your own app based on the SpaghettiAPI.
-If you do I raccomand joining the discord server
+Please feel free to contribute to the development of the project by improving the existing code.
+The priority right now is to implement a socket system.
+If you wanna help I raccomand joining the discord server

 ### License